Kitchen cabinetry is one of three significant selections you’ll need to make for your kitchen renovation, along with appliances and countertops.

 Finish – Most small shops cannot afford the advanced technology machinery for quality, long lasting finishing techniques.
 This is one of the most significant differences between a shop made cabinet and a highly manufactured one.

-More Expensive– Typically custom made can 25 – 40% more expensive.
-This can go much higher depending on the material selection, details, finishes and the complexity of your design.
+More Expensive– Custom, hand-made cabinets are more expensive.
+Think of it as man vs. machine.
+It can be 25 – 50% or higher depending on the material selected, details, finishes and the complexity of your design.

-Longer Lead Times –This will depend on how busy the shop is or isn’t.
+Longer Lead Times – Depends on how busy the shop is but standard is 8 – 12 weeks.

 Lack of Consistency and Quality Control –The variable of man made vs. the precision and efficiency of a machine.